sharks-dev/harbour-pitot/README.md

 Pitot is open source.
 Check the LICENCE file for details.

-The roadmap for future releases will involve updating the methods by which user preferences are stored to use Nemo.Configuration, fixing bugs that have come about as a result of modern SFOS releases, and updating the location and resolution of icon files etc. to match what modern versions of SFOS expect.

 This application was originally developed by Mikko Ahlroth (Nicd).
 [OpenRepos](https://openrepos.net/content/nicd/pitot), [Gitlab](https://gitlab.com/mikko.ahlroth.vincit/harbour-pitot).